Tax Tips For Retail Industry Workers

 - Reference books

-- Telephone and internet fees (for the work-related portion only)
+- Fees for calling and using the internet (for the work-related portion only)

 - Home office costs